 Don’t worry parents if you are concerned about your child’s Fine Motor Skills there are lots of resources available to you free and paid.

 - Find out where your child’s Fine Motor Skills Development is at with this useful chart from Kid Sense

 - 40 Fine Motor Activities for you and your child

 Remember if in doubt you can visit a local Occupational Therapist to get some expert on advice on how to help your child.

-Check out our NEW range of Fine Motors Skills Toys, that build finger and muscle strength through educational fun play.
+Check out this range of Fine Motors Skills Resources, that build finger and muscle strength through educational fun play.